akumina/AkuminaDev/docs/Authoring-Custom-components-for-fields.md

+---
+id: Authoring-Custom-components-for-fields
+title: Custom Components for Fields
+---

+# Applies to
+6.0+
 # Overview

 Content apps in Voice support custom components for fields of type Text and Hyperlink.
 This allows clients to customize the look and feel of the fields.